 Yesterday, Bpigs had the chance to meet up with Berlin's youngest curator while working on his show "Daddy, YOU can't make a Cactus... this has been done!" at Grimmuseum.

 In the span of ten years, Cato J. Dibelius has visited over four hundred international exhibitions.
 That is roughly over forty shows a year, and a really good mark for one first decade of a life, if you ask me.

-In the past days, Cato has been coming to Grimmuseum to work in the show after school.
+In the past few days, Cato has been coming to Grimmuseum to work on the show after going to school.
 And it's at work where I find him when I arrive.

-The fact that Cato is the son of the artist Robert Barta has been crucial for his early curatorial practice.
-He has been exposed to art since the moment he was born, and artist studios have been like playgrounds for him, something you can tell when you see him walking around the gallery, talking to the artists in the show.
+The fact that Cato is the son of artist Robert Barta has been crucial for his early curatorial practice.
+He has been exposed to art since the moment he was born, and artist studios have been like playgrounds for him, something you can tell when you see him walking around the gallery and talking to the artists in the show.

-Cato started looking at art catalogues and portfolios of some of his father's artists friends at a rather early age: "I have been thinking about putting my favourite works together for two years now, and for this show, I have been collecting works for about one year", he tells me.
+Cato started looking at art catalogues and portfolios of some of his father's artist friends at a rather early age: "I have been thinking about putting my favourite works together for two years now.
+And for this show, I have been collecting works for about one year", he tells me.
 I also learn that he had a concept for this exhibition, in which he started working with the help of a model of the gallery space constructed by his father, where he put in miniatures of the selected works.

 "This one is really imaginative, bigger than the others, and also quite abstract", he says about Roman Lang's "pasdedeux".

 An empty Monopoly board catches my attention.
 There are no avenues, no railroads and no jail.
 "This is a painting by Rodrigo Oliveira.
 I have it at home, in the bedroom".